From California with Love

-From California with Love is an album by American jazz pianist Andrew Hill, a solo album recorded in 1978 and released on the Artists House label.
+From California with Love is an album by American jazz pianist Andrew Hill, recorded in 1978 and released on the Artists House label.
 The album features two of Hill's original compositions.

 Reception

+The Globe and Mail wrote that Hill "is a free player, but one with a gentle disposition, and here he builds two side-long solos ... on ideas more than energy."

-The Allmusic review by Scott Yanow awarded the album 3 stars and stated "The creative pianist is heard on two sidelong solo improvisations on this excellent LP, building his solos from fairly simple themes into works of great complexity and individuality".
+The AllMusic review by Scott Yanow stated: "The creative pianist is heard on two sidelong solo improvisations on this excellent LP, building his solos from fairly simple themes into works of great complexity and individuality".